 All Swell events also have the ability to "go live."
 You can stream your live video from YouTube directly onto the event site you've already created!

 We're also working on a more interactive video feature that gives virtual guests a way to interact online during your event.

 People come to your in-person event because they care about your cause and because someone they know, like, and trust invited them to come.
 Here's a sneak peak:

 This new feature will make it possible for attendees to connect during a time when we are all potentially more physically isolated than ever.
-Want to know when we launch?
-Sign up here to be kept in the loop.

 In summary, hope is not lost.
 Change isn't always easy, but with Swell, you have tools to make it easier.
 The key to success is planning.